-Readers, this week I want to share some of the frickin’ awesome details from the co-ed wedding shower that my mom (aka the sole member of my wedding party) threw for me and Tim this past weekend.
+Readers, this week I want to share some of the frickin’ awesome details from the co-ed wedding shower my mom (aka the sole member of my wedding party) threw for me and Tim this past weekend.
 It feels like wedding showers, in general, have gotten increasingly bigger and more expensive to keep pace with weddings, and have really morphed into their own event.
 It’s been years since I was invited to a wedding shower that just took place in someone’s home.
 Many showers now take place at their own venues, with buffet lunches, drinks, favors, themes, and big prize giveaways.
 This can make sense for bigger weddings with 50-person showers, but Tim and I wanted something small and simple.
 Big productions makes us sweat, and Tim sweats enough as it is (because you wanted to know that).

 As I wrote in a previous post, our families are geographically all over the place.
-Most of my family is in Scranton, and Tim’s is in Nebraska, Colorado, and a few other spots, while Tim and I are in Pittsburgh.
-To make sure that we could include everyone in our celebrations, we are holding one event in Scranton (our shower), one in Pittsburgh (our wedding), and one in Omaha (a post-wedding reception for Tim’s family).
+Most of my family is in Scranton, PA and Tim’s is in Nebraska, Colorado, and a few other spots, while Tim and I are in Pittsburgh.
+To make sure we could include everyone in our celebrations, we are holding one event in Scranton (our shower), one in Pittsburgh (our wedding), and one in Omaha (a post-wedding reception for Tim’s family).

 I love, love, love how our shower in Scranton turned out.
 A friend (the same magically talented friend who took our engagement photos) created a beautiful flower and bee-themed invitation for us, and my mom had the invitations printed at Staples, so they were very inexpensive.
 My mom pulled the bright yellows, oranges, and greens from the invitation to create a beautiful space.
 We were fortunate to be able to use a room in our church for no charge, which included tables and chairs, lace tablecloths, and access to the kitchen.
 My mom made all the food ahead of time and reheated it in slow cookers the day of.
 We had a tasty spread of meatballs, pulled pork, fresh rolls, and tons of dips, cheese, crackers, and other snacks.
 Two of my friends made chocolate cake, banana cookies, and lemon squares.